In June 2026, everybody was telling you to learn AI.

 Let AI carry you faster through the work.
 Just do not let it steal the part of the work that was busy changing who you are.

-The best people I have ever known do not reach for AI so they can stop thinking.
-They reach for it so they can finally think as big as they always secretly wanted to.
+The best people I had ever known did not reach for AI so they could stop thinking.
+They reached for it so they could finally think as big as they had always secretly wanted to.

 The Next Careers Come From the Core

-But the bigger story is the one almost no one can see yet.
-Whole new kinds of work are coming that do not even have names.
+But I believed the bigger story was the one almost no one could see yet.
+New kinds of work could emerge that did not even have names.

-When I was starting out, half the jobs people hold today did not exist.
+When I was starting out, many jobs people held in 2026 did not exist.
 Social media manager.
 Growth lead.
 App developer.
 Cloud architect.
 Data engineer.
-Every one of those sounded like a joke right up until it became a real paycheck for real people with real families to feed.
+Those titles became real paychecks for real people with real families to feed.

-It is about to happen all over again, around agents and evaluation and data pipelines and safety and the heavy machinery running underneath all of it.
-And those careers, the ones that will define the next decade, will not go to whoever made the prettiest little AI image.
-They will go to the people who understood the machine beneath the magic.
+My bet was that it would happen again around agents, evaluation, data pipelines, safety, and the heavy machinery running underneath all of it.
+I did not believe those careers would go to whoever made the prettiest little AI image.
+I believed they would go to the people who understood the machine beneath the magic.

 Learn the Core